 A set of tools for NWS weather reporting and radar image compositing and animation.
 These tools have been tested on Linux and Cygwin but should also work on MacOS (with Homebrew or a similar package manager for dependencies).
 These scripts utilize services provided by the United States NWS, and can therefore only report weather for locations within the United States.

 A shell script that, given latitude and longitude, produces a plain-text weather report from the NWS.
-It uses the Lynx web browser in dump mode to retrieve the content as plain text.
+It uses the Lynx web browser (Note: Lynx HTTPS support is required) in dump mode to retrieve the content as plain text.
 Some additional text processing is utilized to trim the top and bottom of the report.

 ./weather.sh 40.0395 -84.2033